 The Cathedral lies in the ancient City of Llandaff, dating from around 1120 it stands on one of the oldest Christian sites in Britain.

-There has been a Christian presence on this site from the time of Saint Teilo in the sixth century, and this is shown by the early Christian pillar-cross in the south aisle and grave markers reset into the fabric.
-The present building dates from the Norman period, around 1120 under Urban, bishop from 1107 to 1134, a Welshman, and was extended in the early thirteenth century, with further additions and modifications in the later Middle Ages.
+There has been a Christian presence on this site from the time of Saint Teilo in the sixth century, and this is shown by the early Christian pillar-cross in the south aisle, and grave markers reset into the fabric.
+The present building dates from the Norman period, around 1120 under Urban, a bishop from 1107 to 1134, a Welshman, and was extended in the early thirteenth century, with further additions and modifications in the later Middle Ages.

 The Cathedral is open to visitors daily from 9.00am, except Sundays when it opens at 7.00am, and closes following the last service of the day.
-There is usually a Welcomer in the Cathedral from 10am to 4pm to greet visitors, and information sheets, which includes a self-guided walk for visitors to explore the Cathedral at their own leisure, are provided.
+There is usually a Welcomer in the Cathedral from 10am to 4pm to greet visitors, and information sheets, including a self-guided walk for visitors to explore the Cathedral at their leisure, are provided.
 Guidebooks giving greater detail about the history, architecture and art of the Cathedral can be purchased in the Cathedral Shop.

 Llandaff Cathedral is approximately a 22-minute drive from Future Inn Cardiff.
 Using the Cardiff Bus network, it would take around 45-minutes to get there from the hotel.
-Future Inns is a cycle-friendly hotel, or you can use Nextbike, which would take around 23-minutes mostly cycling down the gorgeous Taff Trail.
+Future Inns is a cycle-friendly hotel, or you can use Nextbike, which would take around 23-minutes, mostly cycling down the gorgeous Taff Trail.

-Future Inn Cardiff is an ideal base for the night offering various sized rooms including ones that can sleep up to four adults or a family.
+Future Inn Cardiff is an ideal base for the night, offering various sized rooms, including ones that can sleep up to four adults or a family.
 Perks include free car parking, free wifi and a complimentary robe and slippers.
 Book direct for the best available rates on our website or by contacting the Reservations Team on 02920 487111 or email@example.com.

 Need Assistance?Call Now